 What are the two problems with collecting great patient reviews no one tells you?

 First of all – it’s just plain uncomfortable.
-Most people find it awkward at best to ask patients for positive feedback, so they avoid asking.
-If they do get reviews, they are all over the web–on Google, Facebook, Yelp!, and other review sites, not on their website where they are most likely to convince patients to make an appointment.
+Most people find it awkward at best asking patients for positive feedback, so they avoid asking.
+If they do get do get reviews, they are all over the web–on Google, Facebook, Yelp!, and other review sites, not on their website where they are most likely to convince patients to make an appointment.
 And unless you have a full-time person updating your site and actively monitoring the web for posts, this is not an effective way to leverage the power of reviews.

 Ideally, you want to collect enough reviews so you have 20-30 recent outstanding reviews for each of your services.
 This kind of volume requires a system that works.